tapilab/elevate-osna-bots/docs/_posts/0000-01-02-background.md

 title: "What is a Twitter Bot?"
 ---

 Twitter bots are automated user accounts that interact with Twitter using an application programming interface (API).

-Twitter bots can automatically perform actions such as tweeting, re-tweeting, or direct messaging other accounts.
+They can automatically perform actions such as tweeting, re-tweeting, or direct messaging other accounts.

 Many are used to perform important functions, such as tweet about earthquakes in real-time and serve as part of a warning system.